alperunlu/sunb/README.md

 1. Clone or download the Sunbusters repository to your local machine.
 2. Open the project in a code editor of your choice.
 3. In the terminal, navigate to the project directory and run `flutter pub get` to install the necessary packages.
-4. Connect your Android or iOS device or emulator to your computer.
+4. Connect your Android device or emulator to your computer.
 5. In the terminal, run `flutter run` to build and launch the app.

 ## Features